 - Buy a bunch of candles at the dollar store or local discount store, as well as some matches and lighters

 - Get extra alkaline batteries for your old flashlights, but if the bulbs are not LED I wouldn’t bother.

-- Make sure you are up to date on all prescriptions.
+First and foremost, make sure you are up to date on all prescriptions, then…

-- Pick up extra supplies like band-aids, burn ointment, diarrhea medicine, pain killers, triple antibiotic, cold medicine, etc.
+- Pick up extra supplies like extra band-aids, burn ointment, diarrhea medicine, laxatives, pain killers, triple antibiotic, cold medicine, etc.

 Household Supplies ($60)– For cleaning and sanitation

-- Get toiltries such as deodorant, shampoo, soap, hand sanitizer, shaving cream, and razors.
+- Toiletries such as deodorant, shampoo, bar soap, hand sanitizer, shaving cream, and razors.
 These will go a long way to making you feel civilized.

-- Try to find a decent rimfire like the Ruger 10/22 along with a brick of ammunition for about $100.
+- if you look around you will find a decent rimfire like the Ruger 10/22 along with a brick of ammunition for about $100.
 The cheaper models can be purchased new at this price if you wait for a sale.

-- Alternativly you can also spend your extra $100 on 12 gauge ammo and accessories.
+- Alternative – spend the extra $100 on 12 gauge ammo and accessories.

 Fuel ($90)– Extra gas & propane